-Thus, we believe that Congress must continue to lead child welfare agencies in the right direction by overtly synchronizing Chafee funds with FYI in order to end homelessness among youth leaving care.
-We recommend that Congress increase Chafee funding to match HUD's Investment in FYI.
+Thus, we believe that Congress must further guide child welfare agencies in the right direction by synchronizing Chafee funds with FYI in order to end homelessness among youth leaving care.
+We recommend that Congress increase Chafee Funding to match HUD's Investment in FYI.
 HUD anticipates that the annual investment in FYI is likely to reach \$20 million in 2020.
-In order to assure that FYI youth receive housing counseling/case management services and one-time housing costs (e.g.: first month's rent, security deposit, utility connection fees) for each voucher holder under HUD's new FYI Initiative at a rate of \$15,000/FYI voucher over (or \$5,000/ year for three years).
+In order to assure that FYI youth receive housing counseling/case management services and one-time housing costs (e.g.: first month's rent, security deposit, utility connection fees) for each voucher holder under

+HUD's new FYI Initiative at a rate of \$15,000/FYI voucher over (or \$5,000/ year for three years).
 Thus, we recommend that Chafee Program funding be increased by \$30 million and states be required to match FYI vouchers with services and support.
 One simple way to reinforce their obligation is to tie Chafee funding to each FYI voucher.

-Infuse \$255 million in supplemental dollars to Chafee for unexpected housing needs, financial hardship, and social connection during social distancing
+Infuse \$255 million in supplemental dollars to Chafee for unexpected housing needs, financial hardship, and social connection during "social distancing"

-We recommend that Congress increase Chafee funding for six months with emergency supplemental funding to states of \$255 millionix to accommodate additional youth up to age 23 and to meet various, emerging needs, generally, related to COVID-19 disruptions.
+We recommend that Congress increase Chafee funding for six months with emergency supplemental funding to states of \$255 million^{ix} to accommodate additional youth up to age 23 and to meet various, emerging needs related to COVID-19 disruptions.
 An immediate infusion of funding will allow states to rapidly curb housing instability, replace lost wages, and mitigate other unanticipated disruptions related the prevention of disease spread.
-This funding can also be used to put into place the necessary equipment to access online learning platforms and for cell phones to keep youth connected to family, friends, and professionals.
+This funding can also be used to put into place the necessary equipment to access online learning platforms and cell phone access to reach out to social supports and telehealth.
 Chafee is an important tool to keep youth on the path to independence and self-sufficiency during this confusing time.

-Again, we are indebted to the Congressional Caucus on Foster Youth for your willingness to provide a platform for the voice and policy ideas of foster youth and alumni.
+Again, we are indebted all indebted to you for all that you and your staff members are doing to keep Americans safe.
 It gives us great comfort at this time of national unrest to know that you all are leading the way through this crisis.
-If you have any questions about these recommendations please feel free to contact Ruth White at [rwhite@nchcw.org](mailto:rwhite@nchcw.org) or 202-270-7336 or Lisa Dickson [lisa@fosteractionohio.org](mailto:lisa@fosteractionohio.org).
+If you have any questions about these recommendations please feel free to contact Ruth White at rwhite@nchcw.org or 202-270-7336 or Lisa Dickson lisa@fosteractionohio.org.